oddbird/oddleventy/content/blog/2023/web-platform-tests-polyfills.md

 help of the injected polyfill.
 If something goes wrong, the WPT should also report tests that are not completing or are failing for some other reason.

+When we inject our [CSS anchor positioning polyfill](https://github.com/oddbird/css-anchor-positioning/) and visit the `anchor-name-0002.html` test again, we see that all tests are now passing:

+{{ embed.img(
+  src='blog/2023/wpt-test-pass.png',
+  alt='Test results for anchor-name-0002.html, showing four of four passing tests' ) }}

 ## Monitoring WPT "Coverage"

-An important part of polyfill development is ensuring the polyfill covers all or most of the WPT for a given feature to maintain compliance with the spec.
+An important part of polyfill development is ensuring the polyfill covers all or most tests for a given feature to maintain compliance with the spec.
 Furthermore, polyfill authors want to monitor how coverage changes as features are added to the polyfill.
-Lastly, it's important to detect changes in WPT results as the specs evolve and WPT are added or modified.
+Lastly, it's important to detect changes in test results as the specs evolve and tests are added or modified.

 You can do these things manually if you thoroughly visit all tests that apply to your polyfill, but we wanted an automated way to inject the polyfill when